breejs/bree/README.md

 See [@ladjs/graceful][lad-graceful] for more insight into how this package works.

-## Interval, Timeout, and Cron Validation
+## Interval, Timeout, Date, and Cron Validation

 If you need help writing cron expressions, you can reference [crontab.guru](https://crontab.guru/).